Angelica

 Plants may not produce seed until the second growing season.
 Be vigilant in seed gathering otherwise your garden may become overrun with Angelica seedlings the following spring.
 Once allowed to produce seeds (typically the second year), most Angelica plants will die.
 Cutting the flower heads and preventing the formation of seeds will allow the plants to live for several additional years.

-Harvest Angelica stems in April or May; leaves in May or June, before flowering; and the roots should be gathered late fall.
+Harvest stems in April or May; leaves in May or June, before flowering; and the roots should be gathered late fall.

-stems and leaf stalks, leaves, seeds, Angelica oil, candied Angelica
+(stems and leaf stalks, leaves, seeds, Angelica oil, candied Angelica)

 The Angelica plant is one in which virtually the entire plant can be used in the kitchen for cooking.